Monday, December 29, 2008

 5) Make it easier and more dignified for welfare recipients to apply for and receive that helping hand.
 One-stop, omnibus applications for Food Stamps, Food Bank, housing benefits, and the like.
 That can be completed at home.
 Where coupons are received at home.
 Possibly to be completed at the same time as IRS forms?

 6) Enroll community-builders who know how to mobilize at grassroots level, and are also comfortable and experienced with translating grassroots experience upwards into regional and national policy.
-To be honest, I have applied with Change.gov to be just such a community-builder/policy-maker.
-Don't put the whole program into the hands of professional academics and bureaucrats, who may never have wielded a hammer.
+To be honest, I have applied with Change.gov to be just such a community-builder/policy-m

 Good luck to us all!